mscroggs/symfem/docs/index.rst

 In the final example, the vertices of the reference have been provided, so a reference with these three vertices will be created.

 Various information about the reference can be accessed.
-The reference element's subentities can be obtained:
+The reference cell's subentities can be obtained:

 .. code-block:: python